Have You Been Injured by a Dog or Anther Animal?

-The state of Arizona recognizes your right to financial compensation for injuries resulting from a pet owner's negligence.
+The State of Arizona recognizes your right to financial compensation for injuries resulting from a pet owner's negligence.

 By enacting a "strict liability" law regarding animal attacks.

 Simply put, under Arizona's dog bite law, if you are lawfully on one's property and are bitten by a dog, you are probably owed compensation.
 You do not need to prove that the animal owner was at fault.
 Instead, fault is basically assumed.
-The primary remaining questions are if certain technical automatic defenses may apply, and how much compensation are you owed.
+The primary remaining questions are if certain technical automatic defenses may apply, and how much compensation you are owed.

-We are highly experienced in helping injured clients obtaining their maximum financial compensation following dog bites, dog attacks and other animal-related injuries.
+We are highly experienced in helping injured clients obtaining maximum financial compensation following dog bites, dog attacks and other animal-related injuries.
 Each partner at our firm has:

 - Practiced personal injury and insurance law for over 20 years